LAWTED/final-project-ar-presentation/slides.md

 # Main Page

-> main page use the motion sensor to control the object view and click the button to redirect to the page
+> User select the page they want to go to by clicking the button in the main page

 * 🏃‍♂️ View by Motion Sensor
 * 🖐️ Scale by Finger Touch